mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_pnp_source.md

 for more details on this topic.

+> Memo: What doesn't work yet, is full independence from other headers in the
+> same library.

 ## Next

 The modern workflow uses only static libraries.
 Static libraries can be unpacked and repackaged.
 This can be used to good advantage, if we use [coverage](mydoc_coverage.html) information to remove all Objective-C classes and categories, that aren't actually used.